tabu-hr/tabu-db-api/doc/models.md

 - **Purpose**: Represents the data amount information for a user or submission.
 - **View**: This model is a view of the database.
 - **Fields**:
-  - `id`: The unique identifier for the data amount.
-  - `userId`: The unique identifier for the user who owns the data amount.
-  - `submissionId`: The unique identifier for the submission associated with the data amount.
+  - `unique_id`: The unique identifier for the data amount.
   - `amount`: The data amount value.
 - **Relationships**:
   - A data amount belongs to a user.